alex-mike-mark/TeamLedgeSoftEng/README.txt

 						InterfaceExerciseSets
 						InterfaceExerciseSetsAndWeight
 						WeightUnit
-						WorkoutExercise (An Execise wrapped for appropriate use by a Workout.)
-						WorkoutSessionExercise (A WorkoutExercise wrapped for appropriate use by a WorkoutSession.) workout
+						WorkoutExercise (An Execise wrapped for appropriate use by a Workout) WorkoutSessionExercise (A WorkoutExercise wrapped for appropriate use by a WorkoutSession) workout
 						Workout (Contains a set of WorkoutExercises.
-Used to make WorkoutSessions) WorkoutSession (Contains a set of WorkoutSessionExercises, used to track actual workouts.) persistence
+Used to make WorkoutSessions) WorkoutSession (Contains a set of WorkoutSessionExercises, used to track actual workouts) persistence
 					DataAccessStub
 					InterfaceDataAccess